How to become a substitute teacher in Florida.

 Getting started with Kelly Education and our school district partners.

 Kelly Education works with school districts throughout the state of Florida to provide quality substitute teachers.
-The best way to get started is to fill out our interest form, and a Kelly Education recruiter will reach out to explain the next steps and answer any questions you may have about working as a substitute teacher in Florida.
-You can trust the team at Kelly Education to provide you with the information and support necessary for an efficient application process.
+The best way to get started is to fill out our interest form.
+A Kelly Education recruiter will then reach out to share about our opportunities and explain next steps.

 * Information subject to change.
 This is a general guideline.
 School districts may have more requirements, in addition to state requirements.